 \section{Examples of Integration Order Replacement Technique for the Concrete Iterated Ito Stochastic Integrals}

 As we mentioned above, the formulas from this section could be obtained using the Ito formula.
-However, the method, based on Theorem 1 is more simple and familiar, since it coordinates with usual rules of integration order replacement in the Riemann integrals.
+However, the method based on Theorem 1 is more simple and familiar, since it deals with usual rules of the integration order replacement for Riemann integrals.

-Using the integration order replacement technique for iterated Ito stochastic integrals (Theorem 1) we obtain the following equalities which are fulfilled w. p.
-1
+Using the integration order replacement technique for iterated Ito stochastic integrals (Theorem 1), we obtain the following equalities which are fulfilled w.~p.~1

 where

 $l_i=1$ when $w_{t_i}^{(i)}=f_{t_i}$ and $l_i=0$ when $w_{t_i}^{(i)}=t_i$ $(i=1,\ldots,k),$ $f_\tau$ is a standard Wiener process.